June 5, 2016

 Using this method allows you to visualize each step a user must take in order to follow the path to their goal or solution.

 Mood boards are like a melting pot of ideas and inspiration.
-Collectively a mood board represents the tone of an experience.
+Collectively a mood board represents the tone of experience.
 A variety of methods allow you to establish a feeling a user can develop when navigating an experience.

 If done properly, the end goal is to give the user a sense of accomplishment.
 If done well, the end goal leaves the user with a sense of accomplishment as well as a smile on their face.